 Environmental changes and temperature can impact the quantity of the layers of lacquer. needed on a woodworking project.
 In colder temperatures or high humidity, lacquer may take longer to dry and cure, potentially requiring fewer coats to achieve the desired finish.

 Conversely, in warmer and drier conditions, lacquer dries more quickly, possibly leading to additional necessary coats.
-We suggest considering the environment when applying lacquer and adjusting the quantity of coats accordingly for an optimal finish.
+I suggest considering the environment when applying lacquer and adjusting the quantity of coats accordingly for an optimal finish.

 When to Stop